joshuacline/windick/README.md

 - Advanced List Sorting System (.LST) - Create lists to · Enable · Disable · Add · Delete
 -      · AppX · Drivers · Features · Components · Packages · Services · Tasks · Updates
 - No dependencies or external applications, just $haZZam.cmd and Windows installation source
-- All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind.
 - Mount deploy and administrate virtual hard disk images (VHDX) and WIM's from within recovery or live in Windows
 - Modify your Windows images as VHDX for instant results.
 Convert back to WIM when ready to finalize image
 - Up to 10 Native VHDX-Boot slots are available in Slot-Mode for redundancy
 - Simplified 2 partition system.
 EFI / Data only.
 No MSR, no WinRE, no B.S. - Windows is contained in a single VHDX file
-- Customize Windows images with an endless number of packs/lists.
-Import/Export Drivers
-- Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
-Generate a list of registry startup items, services, tasks, appX, features and components
 - Practical Boot: Create a folder named "$" at the base of any seperate connected NTFS formatted drive
 - Secure-er Boot: Create a bootable USB disk used as a "boot-key" to be left in the PC during use, with any other connected drives being non-bootable
 - Virtual hard disk images named between 0-9.VHDX will be detected across drives during boot and added to the boot-list
-- Recommended to use Windows builds 22000+
+- Express image forensics of WIM/VHDX/LIVE - Inspect your images with a single button.
+Generate a list of registry startup items, services, tasks, appX, features and components
+- Customize Windows images with an endless number of packs/lists.
+Import/Export Drivers
+- All imaging operations occur inside of a virtual hard disk image, leaving no garbage folders or files behind
 - Made of 100% batch.
 No embedded scripts of any kind.
 No:
 -      · powershell · visualbasic · java · any type of encoding or obfuscation
 - Clean-room developed.
 Evolution of my personal deployment scripts, 7+ years in the making